 Lymphatic drainage massage is a form of gentle massage that encourages the drainage of lymph nodes and movement of lymph fluids around the body.
-It can help relieve lymphedema.
+It can help relieve symptoms of lymphedema.

 The fluid in the lymphatic system helps remove waste and toxins from body tissues.
 Some health conditions can cause lymph fluid to build up.
 Lymphatic drainage massages can benefit people with lymphedema, fibromyalgia, or other conditions.

 In this article, we discuss the benefits of lymphatic massage, who may find it useful, and how a person can prepare for and perform it at home.